CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization_singlevm.md

 Larger hardware and memory configurations may also be required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.
 Running on a single virtual machine requires that the user know how CMAQ scales for the domain of interest.

-## An explanation of why a scaling analysis is required for Multinode or Parallel MPI Codes
+## An explanation of why a scaling analysis is required for Single Node

 Quote from the following link.